How to Use a Tactical Flashlight

 - To Identify Threats – The typical attacker is a spineless creature who waits for cover of darkness to carry out his nefarious agenda.
 One of the principles uses of the tactical flashlight then is to allow you to bring light to bear on assailants lurking in the shadows.
 In most cases having a powerful light shined on them will be enough to cause them to flee.
 In a few cases however it may prompt them to lunge toward you.
 In which case you’ll need to avail yourself of the tactical flashlight’s other important use…

 - To Provide Blinding Light – Attackers need to be able to see you in order to hurt or rob you.
 This is where the tactical flashlight comes in.
 As the assailant approaches train the flashlight’s blinding light squarely into their eyes to disorient them.
-With your attacker temporarily blinded you’ll buy time to effect an escape.
+With your attacker temporarily blinded you’ll buy time to effect an escape, either back to your home, your campsite where your tent is, or if you’re in the wild, anywhere you can hide from your attacker.

 - To Defend Yourself More Effectively – If, like most average people, you have limited self-defense skills you’ll benefit from having the tactical flashlight on hand to provide you an advantage should an encounter become physical.
 Simply hold the flashlight in an overhand fashion and strike down with it on the attacker’s skull, cheeks, jaw or throat.
 They’ll feel every ounce of the heavy aircraft-grade aluminum shaft as it impacts these sensitive areas.
 And if your tactical flashlight is designed with bezels around the head or end cap they’ll also feel their flesh being penetrated and torn away with every strike.